-\item For the complex iris networks: the complex network tends to focus on a more diverse coverage across the entire iris image, not just the regions with significant intensity change.
+\item For the complex iris network: The complex networks tend to have a more diverse coverage across the entire iris image, not just the regions with significant intensity change.
 They also focus on plainer texture regions, which visually seem to exhibit less spatial change.
-The observation of this property in the network’s activations demonstrates the richer capacity of the complex network to capture both spatial and phase details when compared to the real network counterpart.
-In contrast to the spatial focus of the real iris networks, the complex iris networks also focus on phase information embedded within the image, making it more suitable for the iris recognition task.
-This highlights the fundamental value of the complex iris networks compared to the real-valued iris networks which is their ability to capture richer information (spatial and phase vs. spatial only).
-This ability allows complex iris networks to: (1) perform better genuine matching: better focus on the texture regions with less intensity value changes to recognize whether they are identical vs. real networks which only focus on significant intensity change regions; and (2) perform better impostor rejection: through an increased focus on both phase and spatial information to provide more clues to differentiate regions as shown in Figure~\ref{fig:viz}. \end{itemize}
+The observation of this property in the network’s activations demonstrates the richer capacity of the complex network to capture both spatial and phase details compared to its real network counterpart.
+In contrast to the spatial focus of the real iris networks, the complex iris networks also focus on phase information embedded within the image, making them more suitable for the iris recognition task.
+This highlights the fundamental value of the proposed complex-valued iris networks compared to the real-valued iris networks which is their ability to capture richer information (spatial and phase vs. spatial only).
+This ability allows complex iris networks to: (1) perform better genuine pair matching: better focus on the texture regions with less intensity value changes to recognize whether they are identical vs. real networks which only focus on significant intensity change regions; and (2) perform better impostor pair rejection: through an increased focus on both phase and spatial information to provide more clues to differentiate regions as shown in Fig.~\ref{fig:viz}. \end{itemize}